dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeArtisanOutput()`

-Check if the specified string is not seen as artisan output:
+Assert that the given artisan output is not seen:

 ```php
 $this->dontSeeArtisanOutput('Hello, Universe!');
 ```

-You can pass the path to the text file, containing output:
+Also, you can pass the file path:

 ```php
 $this->dontSeeArtisanOutput('incorrect.output.txt');